Benjamin-Roger/gatsby-markdown-resume-starter/README.md

 - config.js for most strings and values, to be reused throughout the website
 - src/content/markdown to update the content of the website: bio, experiences, education, projects...

+Add a .md file with the proper attributes in the education, experiences or projects filter to add a new item.

 ## Features
 This is a fully equipped starter.
 It includes:
 - several resume sections, including a filterable project section
+- Markdown management, fetched with GraphQL API
 - a SEO component ready to go once the information in the config file
 - Google Analytics, robot.txt, sitemap plugins ready to work